-However, it is not true.
-At least, it is not true of our rye bread.
-It is full of flavour and character.
+However, this is not true.
+At least, it is not true of our rye bread, which is full of flavour and character.

 With a pleasant, mellow sweet-sour profile and a texture that just melts in your mouth, our rye breads are pure indulgence.

 In fact, we are proud to say that our rye bread has won more stars at the Great Taste Awards in the last 5 years than any other bakery’s bread in the UK.
 We feel this is an amazing achievement, not just for us, but for rye bread!